NapierDevSoc/NapierDevSoc.github.io/index.md

 ---
 layout: page
 title: Home
+navTab: Home
 weight: 0
 ---

 ## Overview
 The Napier Developers Society (NDS) is a community of individuals with a passion for technology.
-Membership is open to students, alumni and staff from Edinburgh Napier University as well as external individuals - hobbyists and professionals alike.
+Membership is open to students, alumni and staff from Edinburgh Napier University as well as external individuals, hobbyists and professionals alike.

 Rather than focus on one particular subject or discipline within the industry, the organisation aims to promote a plethora of different areas to help expose its members to as much as possible.